 Early Years

-Pepe: Could I ask you about how your interest in music took shape and developed here in
+Pepe: Could I ask you about how your interest in music took shape and developed here in England before you moved to America?

 Defining Modern Jazz